-The typical signs of low sugar levels include hunger, trembling, heart racing, nausea, and sweating.
+The typical signs of low blood sugar include hunger, trembling, heart racing, nausea, and sweating.
 Hypoglycemia is commonly linked with diabetes, but many other conditions can also cause low blood sugar.

 In this article, we will discuss the causes, diagnosis, and treatment of hypoglycemia.
 We will also look at ways of preventing it from occurring.

 Here are some key points about hypoglycemia.
 More detail and supporting information is in the main article.

 - hypoglycemia is not a disease, it is caused by other conditions